TACO: Adversarial Camouflage Optimization on Trucks to Fool Object Detectors: Results

 \begin{itemize} \item \textbf{Zeros}: Initializing the texture with all zeros (black texture). \item \textbf{Ones}: Initializing the texture with all ones (white texture). \item \textbf{Random}: Initializing with random values. \item \textbf{Base}: Starting from the truck's original texture. \end{itemize}

-Figure~\ref{fig:column_diagram} presents a column diagram comparing the AP@0.5 and ADR for each initialization method across all models.

-Initializing the texture from zeros yields the best adversarial performance in terms of both AP@0.5 and ADR across most models, except for FCOS, where initializing from ones performs slightly better in terms of ADR.
-Initializing from the base texture or random values results in less effective attacks.
+Figure~\ref{fig:column_diagram} presents a column diagram comparing the AP@0.5 and ADR for each initialization method across all~models.
+Initializing the texture from zeros yields the best adversarial performance in terms of both AP@0.5 and ADR across most models, except~for FCOS, where initializing from ones performs slightly better in terms of ADR.
+Initializing from the base texture or random values results in less effective~attacks.

-\subsection{Smoothness Loss Coefficient Analysis}
+\subsection{Smoothness Loss Coefficient~Analysis}

 We explore how varying the smoothness loss coefficient ($\gamma$) affects the adversarial texture's effectiveness and visual quality.
-Figure \ref{fig:smooth_loss_coeff} illustrates the relationship between different $\gamma$ values and the corresponding AP@0.5 and ADR on the object detectors.
+Figure~\ref{fig:smooth_loss_coeff} illustrates the relationship between different $\gamma$ values and the corresponding AP@0.5 and ADR on the object~detectors.

-When $\gamma > 1$, the smoothness loss dominates the optimization, resulting in overly smooth textures that lack the necessary perturbations to deceive the detector, thereby reducing the attack's effectiveness.
-Conversely, when $\gamma$ is too small (e.g., $\gamma < 0.01$), the texture may become overly noisy, potentially making it visually unrealistic.
+When $\gamma > 1$, the~smoothness loss dominates the optimization, resulting in overly smooth textures that lack the necessary perturbations to deceive the detector, thereby reducing the attack's effectiveness.
+Conversely, when $\gamma$ is too small (e.g., $\gamma < 0.01$), the~texture may become overly noisy, potentially making it visually~unrealistic.

-In addition to the performance metrics, Figure~\ref{fig:textures_trucks} provides a visual representation of how the generated textures evolve with different $\gamma$ values, and how these textures appear when applied to the truck.
-The second row of the figure shows the truck with the textures applied, along with the YOLOv8 detection results.
-As $\gamma$ increases, the textures become smoother.
-When $\gamma$ reaches 100, the texture becomes overly smooth and resembles a plain black color, which diminishes its adversarial effect.
+In addition to the performance metrics, Figure~\ref{fig:textures_trucks} provides a visual representation of how the generated textures evolve with different $\gamma$ values and~how these textures appear when applied to the truck.
+The~second row of the figure shows the truck with the textures applied, along with the YOLOv8 detection results.
+As~$\gamma$ increases, the~textures become smoother.
+When $\gamma$ reaches 100, the~texture becomes overly smooth and resembles a plain black color, which diminishes its adversarial~effect.

 We observe a sweet spot in the range $0.01 < \gamma < 1$, where the attack achieves optimal performance while maintaining a balance between texture smoothness and adversarial perturbations.
-A $\gamma$ value around 0.1 provides a good trade-off, leading to effective attacks across all models.
+A~$\gamma$ value around 0.1 provides a good trade-off, leading to effective attacks across all~models.